hapax/hapax.github.io/assets/chandra.md

 	</div>
 	</figure>

-We are now going to "square the circle", and consider laying two snipped circles at right angles to each other.
+We are now going to "square the circle", and lay two snipped circles at right angles to each other.
 Viewed from the snipped perspective, we have two lines of length
 $L$, so their product is a *square* with horizontal coordinate $x$